 Russian wheat aphid (RWA) was detected in South Australia in May 2016.
 Since the initial detection in South Australia’s mid north region, Primary Industries and Regions SA (PIRSA) has confirmed that a series of properties in the Mid North, Murraylands, eastern Mount Lofty Ranges and upper South East of the state are now infested with Russian wheat aphid.

-The National Management Group (NMG) met on 8 June and agreed with recommendations provided by the Consultative Committee on Emergency Plant Pests (CCEPP), that Russian wheat aphid is not technically feasible to eradicate from Australia.
+The National Management Group (NMG) met on 8 June and agreed with recommendations provided by the Consultative Committee on Emergency Plant Pests (CCEPP), that RWA is not technically feasible to eradicate from Australia.

 The CCEPP’s recommendations were based on science and the evidence available.
 The CCEPP determined that:

 - it is carried easily and large distances by the wind, making it is impossible to contain